test

 Click above to watch a video tutorial on working with Fresco with loads of finishing touch details!

-So from standard orange… or whatever other colour you want to avoid…
+So from standard terracotta clay orange… or whatever other colour you want to avoid…

-… to this goodness!
-Aren’t they just adorable?
+… to this indoor plant pots antique goodness!
+Aren’t the softer hues just adorable?

-So don’t overlook those ugly plant pots you see… pick’em up cheap, and make them into what you wish instead!
+So don’t overlook those ugly plant pots you find or might have… pick up your ceramic or outdated copper planters and a paintbrush, and make them into what you wish instead!

 View Vintage Crock Numbers stencil from HERE